omec-project/upf/docs/INSTALL.md

 ## Configuration: Simulation mode

+The simulation mode is a good way to explore the UPF functionalities without the need for configuring DPDK and other hardware-related aspects.
+For specifics on what can be customized, the user may refer to the UPF's config file [here](./../conf/upf.json), where it is possible to modify/set different parameters such as tables sizes, maximum number of flows, enable/disable measurements, among several others.

 To configure/install the UPF in simulation mode, the following changes are required:

 1. Enable sim mode in configuration file